Origin Of Logotherapy

 Meaning In Life

 Meaning in life states that meaning is an objective reality rather than an illusion.
-Humans have the freedom and responsibility to bring out their best selves and find meaning in every moment of every situation.
+Humans have the freedom and responsibility to bring out their best selves and find their own meaning of life in every moment of every situation.

 However, logotherapy and existential analysis do not promise that life will always be happy.
 Instead, they may help clients find meaning, purpose, and direction regardless of what is occurring.